patricksavalle/devops-project-template/content/optimization-method.md

 - [ ] optimize only what can be measured or monitored

-- [ ] continuously monitor **and** backlog sub-optimality
+- [ ] Continuously identify **and** backlog sub-optimality

-- [ ] never sacrifice simplicity and elegance (if an optimization doesn't feel right, redesign the entire solution)
+- [ ] If an optimization doesn't feel right, redesign the entire solution (never sacrifice simplicity and elegance)

+## Optimality

+To be able to optimize, optimality must be defined (quantified) and continuously measured.
+Use metrics for this.

+[TODO]

 ## Chaos engineering